-Recently I took some time to try and get a better grasp on processes.
-I tried to distill that knowledge into a few different blog posts that you and I can revisit anytime.
+Recently I took some time to try and get a better grasp on processes in Elixir.
+I attempted to distill that knowledge into 5 blog posts that you and I can revisit anytime to refresh our memory.

 Regularly I would come across the Elixir axiom “let it crash” and be uncertain of what was meant by it.
 Here I try to unpack that using examples of what it does and does not mean.

-I mostly program for the web and Phoenix is the web application framework for Elixir so I wanted to have a general understanding of how processes worked within the system.
-I attempt to break down what I learned through an example web request here.
+I mostly program for the web and Phoenix is the web application framework for Elixir, therefore I wanted to have a general understanding of how processes worked within Phoenix.
+This post breaks down what I learned through an example web request.